STARS4ALL/tessdb-server/DATABASE.md

 #### Unit dimension

 The `units_t` table is what Dr. Kimball denotes as a *junk dimension*.
-It collects ar labels denoting the current measurement units of samples in the fact table.
-Should the units change, we keep track of them in a similar technique as described in the `instrument_t` table.
-Columns `valid_since`, `valid_until` and `valid_state` keep track of units change in a similar way as above.
+It collects various labels denoting the current measurement units of samples in the fact table.
+Columns `valid_since`, `valid_until` and `valid_state` keep track of units change in a similar technique as above should the units change.

 ### Fact Tables